wowczarek/ptpd-builder/README.md

 ##### Movin' it, doin' it, y'know:

 * just run ./runbuilds and watch it burn.
-Most prep work has suppressed output, build scripts only print stderr to console, everything goes int buildlogs/$hostname
+Most prep work has suppressed output, build scripts only print stderr to console, everything goes into buildlogs/$hostname
 * after builds are done, binaries are fetched to binaries/$host/$binaryname.$host